 NORHED institutional contact persons at UiO

-Marit Egner, senior adviser, Research Support Office
+Marit Egner, Senior Adviser, Research Support Office

-Tine Tång Engvik, senior executive officer, Educational Quality Office
+Tine Tång Engvik, Adviser, Educational Quality Office

 More information about the programme is found on the NORHED website at Norad.